broadinstitute/warp/website/docs/Pipelines/PairedTag_Pipeline/README.md

 ## Consortia support
 This pipeline is supported by the [BRAIN Initiative](https://braininitiative.nih.gov/) (BICCN and BICAN).

 If your organization also uses this pipeline, we would like to list you!
-Please reach out to us by contacting the [WARP Pipeline Development team](mailto:warp-pipelines-help@broadinstitute.org).
+Please reach out to us by [filing an issue in WARP](https://github.com/broadinstitute/warp/issues).

 ## Acknowledgements